Patient education: Peptic ulcer disease (Beyond the Basics)

 Peptic ulcer disease: Genetic, environmental, and psychological risk factors and pathogenesis

-Refractory or recurrent peptic ulcer disease
+Approach to refractory or recurrent peptic ulcer disease

-Surgical management of complications of peptic ulcer disease
+Surgical management of peptic ulcer disease

 Overview of the treatment of bleeding peptic ulcers